metagol/metagol/README.md

 #### Interpreted background knowledge

-Metagol supports interpreted background knowledge (IBK).
+Metagol supports interpreted background knowledge (IBK), which was initially introduced in this paper:

+* A. Cropper and S.H.
+Muggleton: [Learning Higher-Order Logic Programs through Abstraction and Invention](http://andrewcropper.com/pubs/ijcai16-metafunc.pdf).
+IJCAI 2016.

 IBK is usually used to learn higher-order programs.
 For instance, one can define the `map/3` construct as follows: